 What comes after learning about law firm data encryption

-Congratulations, you’ve read a blog post on how to enable encryption and secure your client data.
-To recap, these are the steps you need to take to ensure your firm’s data is secure:
+To recap, these are the steps you need to take to secure your firm’s data:

 - Confirm your cloud services utilize HTTPS.

 When encrypting your devices, we can’t stress this enough: Make sure you use a strong password.
 A strong password contains more than 12 characters, no dictionary words, and a mix of numbers and upper and lower case letters.

 Finally, prioritize working with vendors who are committed to keeping your data safe and secure (such as Clio).
 Take your cyber security approach to the next level with this 2023 law firm data security guide.

 We published this blog post in November 2016.
 Last updated: .